Home

 Procurement Contract

-A legally binding agreement between a buyer and supplier that outlines the terms and conditions of a procurement transaction.
+A procurement contract is a legally binding agreement between a buyer and supplier that outlines the terms and conditions of a procurement transaction.

 Procurement Cycle